-When you search what song is this by humming, you are usually not looking for a theory lesson.
-You want a practical path from a melody in your head to the correct title and artist.
+Quick answer: if you are asking what song is this by humming, start with the clearest chorus you remember, hum for 10 to 15 seconds, and use a humming-friendly tool such as Google or SoundHound.
+Then compare the top matches instead of trusting the first title blindly.
+If Google gets close but not right, retry with a steadier chorus, switch to another humming tool, or search any lyric fragment you remember.
 If your broader problem is still “I have a match, but who sings this song?”, use this page to get the first candidate and the pillar page to verify the singer.

 This cluster page is for question-style intent.
 Instead of comparing every recognition method on the internet, it answers one concrete search job: how to get a better result when all you can do is hum the tune.